fin-cli/handbook/contributions/pull-requests.md

 **Follow WordPress Coding Standards**

-While not yet strictly enforced, the WP-CLI project generally follows the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).
+While not yet strictly enforced, the FIN-CLI project generally follows the [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/).
 We may ask you to clean up your pull request if it deviates too much.

 **Please refrain from unnecessary code churn**